Prostitution in Tunisia: History

 During the Ottoman period in Tunisia, prostitutes were taxed according to appearance; the better looking the woman, the more she had to pay.

 Prostitution was also connected to slavery in Tunisia.
 The Islamic Law formally prohibited prostitution.
 However, since the principle of concubinage in Islam in Islamic Law allowed a man to have sexual intercourse with his female slave, prostitution in the Islamic world was commonly practiced by a pimp selling his female slave on the slave market to a client, who was then allowed to have sex with her as her new owner; the client would then cancel his purchase and return the slave to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

 Slavery was nominally abolished in 1846.

-Due to the destitute state of former female slaves and the lack of professions for women in Tunisian society, many former female slaves turned to prostitution after manumission; and several decades later, many prostitutes were of slave descent.
-The majority of slaves being Black, Blackness came to be associated with hypersexuality and Black prostitutes in high demand.
+Due to the destitute state of former female slaves and the lack of professions for women in Tunisian society, many former female slaves turned to prostitution after manumission; several decades later, many prostitutes were of slave descent.
+With the majority of slaves being Black, Blackness came to be associated with hypersexuality and Black prostitutes were in high demand.

 Tunisia became a French protectorate in 1881.
 In 1883 the La Marsa Convention made French law applicable in Tunisia.
-At that time brothels and prostitution were legal in France and therefore also in Tunisia.
+At that time, brothels and licensed prostitution were legal in France and therefore also in Tunisia.
 The first maison de tolérance (brothel) appeared in Tunis in 1882.
 In 1889, a regularity system was introduced, and biweekly medical examinations for prostitutes were made mandatory to try to stop the spread of syphilis.

 During the German occupation of France in WWII, the Vichy Government was pressured into further regulating prostitution to try to prevent the spread of STIs amongst German troops.
 Still controlled by Vichy France, the Tunisian government legalised the status of sex workers as "fonctionnaires" (civil servants) in 1942.
 Those issued with a fonctionnaires licence were subject to strict regulation.
 Without a licence, prostitution became illegal.
 Clients of illegal prostitutes were also criminalised as accomplices.
 Regulated areas of prostitution were present in most cities.

 After Tunisia was occupied by Axis forces in WWII, as in other occupied territories, military brothels were set up, often using interned Jews.

 In 1977, the Tunisian Ministry of the Interior amended the 1942 decree to reflect the social and legislative developments the country had undergone.